AKASHBKUMAR/AI_Lab_2023-24/Ex.No3_minimax.md

 ### DATE:
 ### REGISTER NUMBER : 212221040011
 ### AIM:
-    Write a mini-max search algorithm to find the optimal value of MAX Player from the given graph.
+    To write a mini-max search algorithm to find the optimal value of MAX Player from the given graph.
 ### Algorithm:
     1. Start the program
     2. import the math package